ayman-albaz/Scikit-Learn-Tensorflow-example-for-beginners/README.md

 ```
 This will give us a [confusion matrix](https://en.wikipedia.org/wiki/Confusion_matrix) that should something like this.
 ![](/images/TF_prediction2.png?raw=true "TF Confusion Matrix")
-Notice how these values are much better than the KNN confusion matrix?
+Notice how these values are much better than the [KNN confusion matrix](https://raw.githubusercontent.com/professoractualfactual/Scikit-Learn-Tensorflow-example-for-beginners/master/images/SKL_prediction2.png)?
 This is the power of NN.
 And this is with just some optimization being implemented (which I casually inserted into the code).
 Please note if you get a row with only 0's in the heat map, just reload ```clean_data.py``` in order to get newly shuffled data.
 It could just be that all the data from one category ended up in the validation set (by pure chance).

+As we can see we have good accuracy for most types of crops, but there are some crops with low accuracy values and some with values of 0.
+This can be attributed to the following reasons:
+* Small training size and/or size imbalances between categories (which I believe is the primary culprit)
+    * Just type ```np.unique(labels, return_counts=True)``` and you will see that labels with low sample number have the lowest accuracy values in the confusion matrix (categories 7 and 9 have 28 and 20 points respectively).
+* Similar categories
+* A truly random category
+* Weird farm plot
+* Algorithm just does not work for this type of category

 Just for fun, here is a comparison between the true farm data against the KNN predicted farm data and the TF predicted farm data (in that order).